Sampler Statistics in Nutpie

 ]

-Idintify Divergences
+Identify Divergences

-We can for instance use this to identify the sources of divergences:
+We can, for instance, use this to identify the sources of divergences:

 import xarray as xr